 Data Centers For Dummies: Buildings

 CRAC unit – Computer Room Air Conditioning is basically an air conditioner on steroids.
-These massive structures are placed in the main electrical room of data centers as well as in the colocation area and are robust enough to cool even the densest computing configurations.
+These massive structures are placed in the main electrical room of data centres as well as in the colocation area and are robust enough to cool even the densest computing configurations.
 You can pronounce this acronym as a word (“crack”), but be careful to use it in the proper context so as to not raise eyebrows.

 Chilled air is pumped through these aisles, where it’s sucked in by the air intake vents located on the face of customers’ servers and equipment.
 Meanwhile, the backs of customers’ machines vent out hot air into the “hot” aisles.
-This hot air naturally rises to exhaust systems installed in Basis Bay data centers.
+This hot air naturally rises to exhaust systems installed in Basis Bay data centres.
 By designating which aisles to cool and which to vent, hot and cold air are prevented from mixing, thus lowering overall cooling requirements and energy consumption.
 Genius, no?

-HVAC – Heating, Ventilation and Air Conditioning deal with an Basis Bay data centers’ thermal management, airflow, cooling and humidity control – no small feat as server density grows and heat loads climb.
+HVAC – Heating, Ventilation and Air Conditioning deal with an Basis Bay data centres’ thermal management, airflow, cooling and humidity control – no small feat as server density grows and heat loads climb.
 We recommend pronouncing the acronym as four separate letters (“h-v-a-c”) or taking a hybrid approach (“h-vac”); there’s just no pretty way to pronounce these four letters as a word.

 We’ll wrap things up while you work that out, but we’d be remiss if we didn’t add that data centre geeks have a thing for Basis Bay, since it’s essential for enterprises to compete.